What are the rules on break, continue, and inline if?

 What are the class policies on team work?

-Unless stated otherwise, classwork is to be done as team work.
-Team work may be allowed in other circumstances.
+This depends on your class.
+In general, in my face to face courses, unless stated otherwise, classwork is to be done as team work and team work may be allowed in other circumstances.
 If you work alone when team work is assigned I will deduct 15-25%

 The work turned in by a team should be agreed on by the whole team.
 The whole team will share the grade, positive or negative -- if you turned it in, you are saying it was the team's work, not just one team member's.